Role Playing Fan Fiction ❯ Conjure It At Your Own Risk ❯ Dragon Fighter Miki ( Chapter 6 )

 I sighed, leaving the palace and descended the stairs.
 The sun was going down.
 I managed to get to the local general store and offload the dragon scales and bones for some serious coin, but again, still not enough to buy a house, and went next door to the apothecary, where I put together several potions, which were the critical amount.
 Lighter of unnecessary junk, I returned to the palace with a big sack of gold and bought the house, returning with a new housecarl in tow.
 Sofia eyed the girl with obvious jealousy and spiteful commentary, something the teenage girl gave back with interest.
 Ah, yes.
 This reminds me of how my older sisters in the Carpenter household behaved during certain times of the month and their mother wasn’t present to stop the escalation.

-I stored lots of junk in the one chest and joined Sofia at the inn for a meal and drinks.
-Nord mead is made of honey, but it’s only a bit sweet.
+I sipped Nord mead in a chilled tankard.
+Mead is made of honey, but it’s only a bit sweet.
 Most of the sugar goes to the alcohol, which keeps it from spoiling.
 For a while, anyway.
 Much like ale, it doesn’t keep for long so a town probably turns up when a new batch is served.
 Considering there’s an actual meadery across the river I’d walked past getting here, twice, there was considerable demand for it.
 It was okay.
 As mead goes, it was okay.
 I’ve had the good stuff, the kind armies of Asgard preferred.
 I’d seen Dad’s old girlfriend drinking it on a visit.

 Dad’s new girlfriend, Molly Carpenter, explained that situation to me, and her status as a Lady of Winter Fae gave her a peculiar magical aura.
 While she’d been out of the house most of my time with the Carpenter family, and training into a competent battle mage as a candidate for Winter Lady under the Leah Nan Sidhe, a position she eventually took, willing or not, she was kind enough for her remaining humanity to speak plainly to me during my teen years.
 With my body reverted back half a dozen apparent years, she might have some hilarious commentary.
 Probably something like reliving my childhood, or becoming a legal loli.
 The first time I heard that I had to look it up.
 I can read manga, but I can’t watch anime, after all.
 The heroine of Zero no Tsukaima would be a fine example of that word.
 Louise de la Blanc de la Valliere.
 Valiant White, with explosion magic.
 And a terrible temper.

 I was ruminating, I realized.
 It appears this mead is stronger than I’d thought.
 I opted not to finish the tankard and ordered a bit of venison, bread, and cheese.
 Oddly, the venison left me feeling stronger and more able to wield a bow, the cheese improved my magical capacity and recovery rate.
 I shouldn’t be surprised that food is a potion here.
-It is so saturated with magic in the first place, I’m ridiculously strong compared to many of the so-called mages here.
+Skyrim is so saturated with magic in the first place, I’m ridiculously strong compared to many of the so-called mages here.
 I wonder if those at the College of Winterhold would prove to impress me?

 Sofia was having a good time, but Lydia opted to follow me back to my house, Breezehome.
 I noticed her room was fully furnished with bed, wall hangings, dresser, stuffed animals, war trophies for archery and a sword and board competition, plus several pairs of shoes.
 It smelled of armor polish.
 I sighed.